-The DCMS Cross Reference Facility (XREF) is a self-maintaining information repository and query system that provides instantaneous access to comprehensive where-used information captured from your JCL and source program libraries.
+The DCMS Cross Reference Facility (XREF) is a self-maintaining information repository and query system that provides instantaneous access to a comprehensive where-used database captured from your mainframe JCL and program libraries.

 The XREF Online Query allows analysts to perform error-free change impact analysis in seconds rather than hours or days.
 XREF eliminates the need for long running, inaccurate and difficult-to-interpret library scans.

 XREF is a valuable tool for day-to-day analysis of your mainframe environment.
-It is indispensable when attempting to accurately decommission obsolete application components.
+It is indispensable when attempting to accurately enhance existing systems or decommission obsolete application components.

 The product installer performs an initial load of the database, identifying the site libraries.
 XREF analyzes each member and builds a database of relevant information.
 The database is then kept current of library updates by using one of these techniques:

-- The XREF Monitor, executed as a scheduled job or run continuously as a started task.
-It inspects the defined libraries periodically and identifies members that have been added, deleted or modified.
+- Execute the XREF Monitor, either as a scheduled job or run continuously as a started task.
+The Monitor inspects the defined libraries periodically and identifies members that have been added, deleted or modified.
 The database is updated only as needed.

-- Insert an XREF utility step to your automated change control process to update the database as production changes are being made.
-This provides up-to-the-minute accuracy.
+- Insert an XREF utility step to your automated code deployment process (CA Endevor, Serena ChangeMan, DCMS/CCS, etc.) to update the database as production changes are implemented.
+This provides the best up-to-the-minute accuracy.

 The XREF Online Query provides precise, accurate and instantaneous answers to hundreds of questions, such as: